Permian–Triassic extinction event: Anoxia and euxinia

 The sequence of events leading to anoxic oceans may have been triggered by carbon dioxide emissions from the eruption of the Siberian Traps.
 In that scenario, warming from the enhanced greenhouse effect would reduce the solubility of oxygen in seawater, causing the concentration of oxygen to decline.
-Increased coastal evaporation would have caused the formation of warm saline bottom water (WSBW) depleted in oxygen and nutrients, which spread across the world through the deep oceans.
-The influx of WSBW caused thermal expansion of water that raised sea levels, bringing anoxic waters onto shallow shelfs and enhancing the formation of WSBW in a positive feedback loop.
+Increased coastal evaporation would have caused the formation of warm, saline bottom water (WSBW) depleted in oxygen and nutrients, which would have spread worldwide through the deep oceans.
+The influx of WSBW caused thermal expansion of water, raising sea levels and bringing anoxic waters onto shallow shelves, thereby enhancing the formation of WSBW in a positive feedback loop.
 The flux of terrigeneous material into the oceans increased as a result of soil erosion, which would have facilitated increased eutrophication; marine regression likewise enhanced terrigeneous material inputs.
 Increased chemical weathering of the continents due to warming and the acceleration of the water cycle would increase the riverine flux of nutrients to the ocean.
 Additionally, the Siberian Traps directly fertilised the oceans with iron and phosphorus as well, triggering bioblooms and marine snowstorms.
 Increased phosphate levels would have supported greater primary productivity in the surface oceans.
 The increase in organic matter production would have caused more organic matter to sink into the deep ocean, where its respiration would further decrease oxygen concentrations.
 Once anoxia became established, it would have been sustained by a positive feedback loop because deep water anoxia tends to increase the recycling efficiency of phosphate, leading to even higher productivity.
 Along the Panthalassan coast of South China, oxygen decline was also driven by large-scale upwelling of deep water enriched in various nutrients, causing this region of the ocean to be hit by especially severe anoxia.
 Convective overturn helped facilitate the expansion of anoxia throughout the water column.
 A severe anoxic event at the end of the Permian would have allowed sulfate-reducing bacteria to thrive, causing the production of large amounts of hydrogen sulfide in the anoxic ocean, turning it euxinic.
 In some regions, anoxia briefly disappeared when transient cold snaps resulting from volcanic sulphur emissions occurred.